-Bull Terrier Price, Puppy, For Sale, And Breed Special Information
+Bull Terrier Puppy: Price, And Breed Special Information For Your Dog

 Bull Terrier Size

-Bull Terriers come in a wide range of sizes from 35 pounds to 75 pounds.
-Generally, males weigh 55 to 65 pounds and females weigh 45 to 55 pounds.
-They stand about 21 to 22 inches at the shoulder.
+Bull Terriers exhibit a diverse range of sizes, spanning from 35 to 75 pounds.
+Typically, males weigh between 55 to 65 pounds, while females range from 45 to 55 pounds.
+Their height at the shoulder averages around 21 to 22 inches.

-The miniature bull terrier stands 10 to 14 inches tall at the shoulder and weighs about 25 to 33 pounds.
+In contrast, the miniature bull terrier is notably smaller, standing at 10 to 14 inches tall at the shoulder and weighing approximately 25 to 33 pounds.

 Bull Terrier Breed Characteristics